Skip navigation links

 3.18E+13

-This format is similar to the previous one, except that the forward and backward reaction rates are computed separately, using the equations
+For all the ispec values, the forward and backward reaction rate coefficients kf and kb are computed using the equations

 kf = Cf TSf eDf / (KBT)